vedhatech002/express-mongodb-CRUD/Readme.md

 > step8: install mongoose and import mongoose package in our code

 > step9: make connection with DB using mongoose with connection string copied from mongoDB/atlas website

+> step10: run server after the database connected so move the server listen code into database connection block

+> step11: create a model(dataSchema) and export it

+> step12: create api post method

+> step13: configure middleware